|

 is stored at the top or bottom of the page throughout your document.
 You

-can use the same header and footer throughout a document or change the
+can use the same Header and footer throughout a document or change the

-header and footer for part of the document.
+Header and footer for part of the document.
 For example, you can use your

-corporate logo in the first-page header, and then include the document's
+corporate logo in the first-page Header, and then include the document's

-file name in the header for subsequent pages.
+file name in the Header for subsequent pages.

-Word 2007-2013 put the controls for the Headers and Footers under
+Headers and Footers under

 Insert tab in Word 2007